-Plaintiffs nevertheless ask this Court to advance their political agenda by invalidating several provisions of SB 202.
-But that is not the purview of the courts.
-As the Eleventh Circuit recently explained, "the Constitution sets out [the] sphere of [federal courts'] decisionmaking, and that sphere does not extend to second-guessing and interfering with a State's reasonable, nondiscriminatory election rules."
+But the reality of SB 202 is nowhere near this turbocharged rhetoric.
+SB 202 added opportunities to vote and made meaningful reforms to help ensure the very interests Plaintiffs praise-a "safe and secure" election with "integrity" and continued high turnout.
+The changes it makes are well within the mainstream of other states' laws related to elections and are more voting-friendly than laws in many states.
+But Plaintiffs still ask this Court to advance their agenda by invalidating several provisions of SB 202.
+But that is not the purview of the courts because the judicial "sphere does not extend to second-guessing and interfering with a State's reasonable, nondiscriminatory election rules."
 New Ga.
 Project v.
 Raffensperger, 976 F.3d 1278, 1284 (11th Cir.
 2020); see also Munro v.
-Socialist Workers Party, 479 U.S. 189, 195-96 (1986) ("Legislatures . . . should be permitted to respond to potential deficiencies in the electoral process with foresight").
+Socialist Workers Party, 479 U.S. 189, 195-96 (1986).